MartinTCode/pulse-RestWebServices/README.md

 ---

-## Why These Dependencies Are Used in Assignment 3
+## Why These Dependencies Are Used

-Assignment 3 focuses on implementing a prototype of the *“Administration of Study Results”* process using REST-based web services that simulate LTU’s systems **Epok**, **StudentITS**, and **Ladok**.
+This project implements a prototype that simulates a digital workflow for managing study results across multiple integrated systems.
-These dependencies together provide all layers required for that architecture:
+The dependencies together provide all layers required for this architecture:

 - **Jersey + Jackson** enable building and exposing REST endpoints that exchange JSON between the simulated systems.
 - **Hibernate + JPA + PostgreSQL + HikariCP** handle persistence for each system’s local database schema.